luomus/bird-identification/README.md

   - `--sdm`: Use species distribution model to adjust confidence values, default False
   - `--skip`: Skip audio files that already have a corresponding result file, default False
   - `--overlap`: Overlap of segments to be analyzed in seconds, default 1.
-  - `--chunk-size`: Segment chunk size in seconds, default 600.
+  - `--chunk_size`: Audio files are cut into chunks for analysis.
+This defines the size in seconds, default 600.

 #### Note

 - Expects that
   - Audio filenames are in format `[part1].[extension]`
   - Extension is `wav`, `mp3` or `flac`
-- Day of year is taken from the metadata file, but if filename has date, that is used instead.
 - If classification stops with message "Killed", try restarting the Docker container.
 It's unclear what causes this issue.
 - The model and/or classifier has limitations:
   - Segments can't be too long.
 10 minutes seem to work fine, 30 minutes are too long.